coding-mart/DCCN/README.md

 # c language
-we write here c programmes
+we will write here c programmes.